grannycart/by-sound-alone_source/manuscript/3_Chapter.md

 [//]: # (### Loading the magnetic warheads)

-They climbed up the ladder from the catwalk to the depot docking bay to find dozens of large and molding wooden crates stacked up around the open hatch into the _Prospect's_ cargo hold.
+They climbed up the ladder from the catwalk to the depot docking bay to find dozens of large and molding wooden crates stacked up around the open hatch into the _Prospect_'s cargo hold.
 The sides of the crates were stamped with "XL Industries" and "CAUTION!"
 Apparently XL Industries knew better than to put the word "EXPLOSIVES" on their packing materials, with the attendant risk that would bring of attracting unnecessary attention during an inspection.
 But XL Industries still felt that anyone handling their products should have a heads up that they should not be tossed around casually.

 Making their way about the crates were a half dozen or so dock workers --- more huge swarthy men wearing moth-eaten tweed and leather suits, chomping on various forms of tobacco or seeds.
 They swarmed around a large pushcart stacked high with the wooden "Caution" crates.
 They were unloading the cart, lifting the crates by chains suspended from a sliding hoist that hung from anchor points welded to the roof of the depot's docking bay tube.
 This sliding hoist would be used to lower the crates down into the cargo hold of the _Prospect_.
 A couple of men made their way down to the deck of the cargo hold where they would receive the lowered crates.